 - 1 ¼ cups cottage cheese

 - 2 cups mozzarella cheese

-- 1/2 teaspoon oregano
+- ½ teaspoon oregano

 - Preheat oven to 350 degrees F. Mix tomato sauce into cooked sausage.
 Set aside.

 - Slice eggplant lengthwise into thin strips.
 Fry eggplant slices in a little oil until brown and softened.
 Line bottom of an 8×8 baking dish with half cooked eggplant.

 - Bake in 350 oven for about 30 minutes or until cheese has browned on top.

-Note on Nutritional Information
+Notes on Nutritional Information